Eritrean Defence Forces: People's Militia

 In 2012 the government created People's Militia (known natively as the "Hizbawi Serawit"), to provide additional military training to civilians and assist in development work.
 Many elderly citizens have been forced to join.
 Its organizational structure is set up by profession and/or geographic.
 It serves as a form of national service.
 In 2013, it was led by Brigadier General Teklai Manjus.

 Foreign military relations

 Since 2019, the Eritrea Defense Force has been helping the reestablishment of the Somali National Army.
 That year it clandestinely accepted 5,000 recruits for military training.
 During the Tigray War that began in 2020, Amhara militants involved in the conflict received military training from the EDF.

+On the 8th of February 2026, the Ethiopian Foreign Minister accused the Eritrean Armed forces of "military aggression and of supporting armed groups inside Ethiopian territory".